Skip to content

 Deleting files

-Click the trash icon next to a file, then confirm.
+In My Files and Media, click the trash icon next to a file, then confirm.
 The file is removed from your server immediately and can’t be recovered.
+Workspace files can’t be deleted from the Dashboard, ask your bot instead.

 Why not just open a port or tunnel?